PaperMC/PaperDocs/source/server/configuration.rst

     - **default**: -1
     - **description**: Sets the maximum number of times a lootable may be refilled.
-    - **note**: The default value will allow a lootable to refilled an infinite number of times.
+    - **note**: The default value will allow a lootable to refill an infinite number of times.

 * refresh-min